TestSmells/TestSmellDetector/README.md

 ## Tool Usage

 Prior to executing the tool, an CSV file needs to be created.
 The CSV file specifies the list of test files (and their associated production file).
+This file will be used as input to the tool.
 The format of the file should be:

 ```
 appName,pathToTestFile,pathToProductionFile